Originally Published: September 2022

 When Calamity Strikes

-Nowadays, it is not uncommon for businesses to rely on digital devices and web-based services to complete workflow operations.
+It today’s highly digital and online world, it is not uncommon for businesses to rely on electronic devices and web-based services to complete workflow operations.
 When access to devices or services is interrupted by a power failure, internet outage, or software disruption, these workflows can come to a screeching halt.
 As managers scramble to diagnose the problem, staff struggle as they tend to those trying to use their services.

 Usually, interruptions are brief, and control is quickly regained.
 But what about events that last hours or even days?